Clustered Factor Analysis for Multivariate Spatial Data

 \subsection{Experimental setting}

 First, it is essential to clarify the selection of three key parameters: the number of factors $m$, the spatial weight, $w$ in \eqref{penalized_likelihood_function}, and the number of groups, $G$.
 To determine the appropriate number of factors, we conducted a parallel analysis on the dataset.
 As shown in Figure~\ref{fig 2}a, when the number of factors is set to 6, the eigenvalues of the actual data exceed those of the randomly simulated datasets, ensuring the flexibility and validity of factor extraction.
-Regarding the spatial weight, we adopted approaches -n and -e defined in Section~\ref{sec:3.2}.
-Additionally, we considered a case of spatial weight based on the railway's network topology, denoted as -t.
+Regarding the spatial weight, we adopted approaches -n defined in Section~\ref{sec:3.2}.
+Additionally, we modified the -e method to use the Haversine distance instead of the Euclidean distance.
+With small differences in latitude and longitude, the small Euclidean distance makes it difficult for the model to converge.
+It is more appropriate to use Haversine distance that more accurately reflects real-world spatial relationships.
+Besides these, we also considered a case of spatial weight based on the railway's network topology, denoted as -t.
 Specifically, the distance between stations is defined as the shortest path distance \citep{dijkstra_note_1959}.
-We set $\phi = 1$ and explore the number of groups $G$ from the set $G\in{1,2,\ldots,10}$.
+Sensitivity analysis on parameter $\phi$ revealed that variations within $\phi$ ranging from 0.75 to 1.25 had minimal impact on grouping results.
+Hence, we set $\phi =1$ and explore the number of groups $G$ from the set $G\in{1,2,\ldots,10}$.
+Under two initial grouping conditions, we fixed random seeds to maintain consistent initial groupings under different spatial weight configurations.
 Using a BIC-type criterion \eqref{IG}, we determined that the optimal number of groups is $G = 4$, with topology-based spatial weight being the best choice.
 The results are illustrated in Figure~\ref{fig 2}b.